KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

     Export-ModuleMember -function (Get-ChildItem -Path "$PSScriptRoot\public\*.ps1").basename

 Because I have a build process, I may end up adding a build step to pull all these external files into the psm1 file at publish time.
+The module would load faster if it did that.

 ## Functions